jump-dev/JuMP.jl/docs/src/index.md

 JuMP --- Julia for Mathematical Optimization
 ============================================

+!!! warning
+    This documentation is for the development version of JuMP.
+JuMP is undergoing a [major transition](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19) to MathOptInterface, and the documentation has not yet been rewritten.
+We **do not** recommend using the development version unless you are a JuMP or solver developer.

 [JuMP](https://github.com/JuliaOpt/JuMP.jl) is a domain-specific modeling language for [mathematical optimization](http://en.wikipedia.org/wiki/Mathematical_optimization) embedded in [Julia](http://julialang.org/).
 It currently supports a number of open-source and commercial solvers (see below) for a variety of problem classes, including **linear programming**, **mixed-integer programming**, **second-order conic programming**, **semidefinite programming**, and **nonlinear programming**.
 JuMP's features include:

 -   User friendliness